matomo-org/developer-documentation/docs/form-analytics/setup.md

 ## Ignoring forms

-If you do not want a form to be tracked, you can specify a `data-piwik-ignore` attribute like this:
+If you do not want a form to be tracked, you can specify a `data-piwik-ignore` attribute on your form like this:

 ```html
 <form name="cloud_signup" data-piwik-ignore></form>
 ```

 If set, it will not even send any tracking requests for this form to your Piwik.
-This is useful if you want to exclude for example forms that are shown on each page like a search or a newsletter sign up.
+This is useful if you want to exclude for example forms that are shown on each page like a search or a newsletter sign up form.

 ## When the `piwik.js` in your Piwik directory file is not writable